European Democratic Party: History

 The European Democratic Party was initiated on 16 April 2004 and formally founded on 9 December 2004 in Brussels.

 In 2005, the European Democratic Party, together with the United States Democratic Party and the Council of Asian Liberals and Democrats, co-founded the Alliance of Democrats international.

 François Bayrou of the Union for French Democracy and later the Democratic Movement (MoDem) and Francesco Rutelli, former leader of the Democracy is Freedom and Alliance for Italy parties, served as the two co-presidents until 2019.
 Now, François Bayrou serves as the only president.

 The EDP was founded in reaction to the rising influence of Eurosceptic parties within European institutions.
 It drew pro-European centrist parties from the European People's Party (EPP) group to form a new centrist multinational bloc.
 Its co-founder François Bayrou described it as a party for people being neither conservative nor socialist."

 Since the beginning of the 6th European Parliament of 2004–2009, the EDP has formed a joint European parliamentary group with the Alliance of Liberals and Democrats for Europe Party called the Alliance of Liberals and Democrats for Europe (ALDE) group.
 This parliamentary group was renamed in 2019 as Renew Europe.

 The European Democratic Party is ideologically centrist and federalist.
 Some major members and affiliated parties like EAJ-PNV, Free Voters, MoDem, MCC, Canarian Coalition and the disbanded Democracy is Freedom – The Daisy follow a Christian democratic or liberal conservative line.

 At its 20th anniversary congress in Brussels in December 2024, the party adopted a new orange brand identity and logo, taking on the short name ‘Democrats’.

+Political positions

+Beyond internal party matters, the EDP has taken public positions on rule-of-law and democratic backsliding in EU candidate countries.
+In August 2026, the party and Secretary-General Sandro Gozi questioned the "necessity and proportionality" of Tirana Mayor Erion Veliaj's prolonged pre-trial detention, while Gozi also met with Albanian civil society figures amid anti-corruption protests calling for stronger democratic safeguards.
+The party has taken a similar stance toward Turkey, where the authorities have held Istanbul mayor, Ekrem İmamoğlu.
+The EDP has described pressure on opposition politicians, universities and journalists there as a "systematic" pattern of democratic backsliding.